jorijn/laravel-security-checker/README.md

 [![Code Coverage](https://img.shields.io/scrutinizer/coverage/g/jorijn/laravel-security-checker.svg)](https://scrutinizer-ci.com/g/Jorijn/laravel-security-checker/?branch=master)
 [![Build Status](https://travis-ci.org/Jorijn/laravel-security-checker.svg?branch=master)](https://travis-ci.org/Jorijn/laravel-security-checker)

-This package provides an effortless way for you to check your local `composer.lock` against the [Symfony Security Advisories Checker](https://security.sensiolabs.org/).
+This package provides an effortless way for you to check your local `composer.lock` against the [Security Advisories Database](https://github.com/FriendsOfPHP/security-advisories).
 It can either display the results in your console or email them to you on a scheduled basis.
 It uses Laravel's markdown system so it should fit nicely in your styling.

 #### Screenshot